reshmabidikar/slate/source/includes/_payment.md

 A Payment may be associated with a series of `PaymentTransaction`s, such as authorization, payment attempt, chargeback, etc. each of which may succeed or fail.

 A Payment Transaction takes place using a `PaymentMethod` such as a credit card.
-The transaction is processed by a plugin, which provides access to the appropriate `PaymentGateway`.
-The Payment Gateway in turn interacts with the appropriate Payment Method to process the Payment Transaction.
+The transaction is processed by a plugin, which provides access to the appropriate payment gateway.
+The payment gateway processes the transaction, using the Payment Method provided in the request.
 In some cases a Payment Transaction may be in a PENDING state waiting for completion of its processing by the plugin.

 Please refer to the [payment manual](http://docs.killbill.io/latest/userguide_payment.html) for more details.